XavierCarrera/platzi-master-ml-exercises/README.md

 **2. Boston Housing Analysis**

-We predicted house prices for a new house using linear regression.
-Linear regression is used to predict unknown input values when the data have some linear relationship between the input and output variables.
+We predicted housing prices using linear regression, PCA and and random forests.
+These algorithms are used to predict unknown values when the data have some linear relationship between input and output variables.
+The final outcome is a R² score of 88%.

 **3. Uber Pickups Data Visualization**